 Some general rules on how to make a better first impression

 The initial hearing offers an important opportunity to make a good first impression.
 Here are some tips.

 - Well-prepared counsel who take a reasonable, organised approach help to establish themselves as reasonable and reliable.
 This requires having a good understanding of one’s case so as to establish a timetable and procedure suited to it.
 This can be of significant importance for the outcome of a party’s case.

-- Generally speaking, it will be helpful to have discussed and, where possible, agreed upon the general procedure with counsel for the other side in advance of the initial hearing.
+- Generally, it will be helpful to have discussed and, where possible, agreed the general procedure with counsel for the other side before the initial hearing.
 This will permit a more orderly initial hearing and allow counsel to focus on the areas where there are differences between the sides.
 A well-prepared, reasonable approach in respect to these items in dispute may yield significant benefits.